liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

 **➤ Solution**

-First of all, there is almost no keyword that can systematically increase the chance of convergence in everyday calculation.
+First, there is almost no keyword that can systematically increase the chance of convergence in everyday calculation.
 I suggest against adding any additional SCF-related keywords to your input file (i.e., keep it as the default).

 (Many of the following content in this section referenced [this Chinese post](http://sobereva.com/61) by Sobereva.)

 1. For **\[Monotonous decline\]** ONLY, use `scf=maxcyc=XX` (choose a number larger than 128) to increase the maximum number of cycles.
 As I mentioned before, this is a rare situation, and this keyword is heavily abused on the internet.
-Use this keyword in any other situations will only caused you unnecessary CPU times.
+Use this keyword in any other situations will only cause you unnecessary CPU times.
 And it is a sign of ignorance if you see someone write this option as his "default option" (i.e. write this to all the input files).

-2. For **\[Fluctuation at initial stage\]**, first try one or a combination of several of the keywords below:
+3. For **\[Fluctuation at initial stage\]**, first try one or a combination of several of the keywords below:

    - `SCF=NoVarAcc`: In L502 output, you can see this sentence `Initial convergence to 1.0D-05 achieved.
 Increase integral accuracy.` (example below), which means before this step, as the SCF is far from convergent, Gaussian will use a lower integration accuracy to save time.
-However this may cause SCF fluctuation, in that case, disabling it may solve the problem.
-Adding this keyword will almost nevel cause a convergent SCF to become divergent, but it will likely cause an increase in the computation time.
+However, this may cause SCF fluctuation, in that case, disabling it may solve the problem.
+Adding this keyword will almost never cause a convergent SCF to become divergent, but it will likely cause an increase in the computation time.
         ```
              Coeff:      0.113D+00 0.365D+00 0.534D+00
              Gap=     0.125 Goal=   None    Shift=    0.000